gergacio/In7Minutes./README.md

-# In7Minutes is non-formal tech education provider.
+# In7Minutes is learning management system.

 ## Tools and technologies used:
 #### ✅ Spring Boot 3